Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Turtle Beach supplies its Ear Force Audio Hub to create audio presets and tweak sound settings after you download the app from the site.
 Not only is this necessary to get all the updates to the headset, but it also gives you an excellent set of audio control options.
 Turtle Beach has been working on the Ear Force Hub for years now, and the result is an audio control app with a great interface, easy-to-understand headings, and the ability to change just about everything you want.
 If you already have an Ear Force headset, you probably know what to expect here (although interfaces do shift between models).
 Bottom line: Don’t worry about your customization abilities here, it’s everything you could want.

 For a wireless headset, long battery life is a pretty important feature.
-Officially, the Z300 rechargeable battery is supposed to last up to 15 hours, like another of their offerings, the Turtle Beach Stealth 420X.
-During my time with the headset I found that a little generous – the headset lasted about 10 hours before giving me the “low battery” voiceovers telling me to plug it in.
-The recharge cord is definitely on the short side, but most gamers have a USB port within a couple feet of their gaming chair, so that shouldn’t pose a challenge.
+Officially, the Z300 rechargeable battery is supposed to have a battery life of up to 15 hours, like another of their offerings, the Turtle Beach Stealth 420X.
+During my time with the headset, I found it a little generous – the headset lasted about 10 hours before giving me the “low battery” voiceovers telling me to plug it in.
+The recharging cord is definitely on the short side, but most gamers have a USB port within a couple of feet of their gaming chair, so that shouldn’t pose a challenge.
 Or you could always opt for a headset that has an extra battery pack, like the SteelSeries Siberia 800.